ausbin/vortex-crypto-algos/README.md

  * `skittles.png`: A ~20KiB picture of the most important contribution the British have made to humanity

-Note that each of these will get PKCS#5 padded, so the output will be up to 16 bytes larger than the input.
+Note that each of these will get PKCS#5 padded, so the encrypted output will be up to 16 bytes larger than the input.